 Health insurance can be dizzyingly complex for beginners on this topic.

-But, once you learn the basic terminology and pricing structures, health coverage will seem far less daunting.
-On that note, we will cut through the complexity and explain everything you need to know in this guide to health insurance
+In this article, we will cut through the complexity and explain everything you need to know in this guide to health insurance.

 Okay, so first things first, let’s write down the most basic concept of health insurance.
 In return for a monthly fee, which is called a premium, health insurance reduces the cost associated with the risk, in this case, expensive medical bills due to sickness or injury.

 Unlike other forms of insurance, health insurance premiums are unique.
 They are only based on a few factors - your age, location, and smoking habits, but not on your health status!
 What this means is that if you have a pre-existing health condition, like, for instance, asthma or diabetes, your insurance can’t raise your premium rates or deny you coverage.
 While this is undeniably great for the consumer, health insurance also has a few problems.

 The main problem that the beginners, just starting to look into the health insurance face is the confusing jungle of terms.
 Deductible?
 Coinsurance?
 What does it all mean?
 But don’t worry, if explained properly, health insurance isn’t all that complicated.
 Let’s go through an example to start unpacking these terms.
 Let's say a person has a 200$ monthly premium with a 1000$ deductible, 20% coinsurance, and a 5000$ out-of-pocket maximum.
 Okay, so this person was, for instance, playing football, broke a leg, and now is stuck with a 100 000$ medical bill.
 So, how much does she have to pay?

 Let’s start with the deductible first.
 The deductible is simply how much do you have to pay each year for insurance to start paying its share.
 So in this case, before the insurance company helps with the bill, the person has to pay the first 1000$ herself.